-It should be recognized that the composition of the possibility that the composition of the CF-ECM could be experimentally controlled for different clinical application.
+It should be recognized that the composition of the CF-ECM depends on culture conditions.
+This raises the possibility that the composition of the CF-ECM could be experimentally controlled for different clinical application.
 For example, the composition of a patch intended for treatment or preventing of cardiac dilation or an aneurysm may require a stronger patch perhaps containing more collagen type I.